Variable electro-optic shearing interferometry for ultrafast single-photon-level pulse characterization: Conclusions

 \section{Conclusions}

 We have demonstrated a novel method - Variable Shearing Interferometry (VarSI) - for ultrafast optical pulse characterization at the single-photon level.
 The technique, while being a variant of shearing interferometry, avoids inefficient non-linear frequency conversion (such as commonly used in e.g. FROG or SPIDER), and does not require a spectrally-resolved measurement which remains challenging to implement for near-infrared single-photon signals.
-Employing a state-of-the-art reconstruction algorithm we retrieved a complex electric field for a series of test pulses at $\SI{800}{\nano\meter}$ with bandwidths ranging from $\SI{48}{\giga\hertz}$ to $\SI{96}{\giga\hertz}$ and non-Gaussian spectral profiles, achieving high reconstruction fidelity $\mathrm{F}_\mathrm{sp}$ = 97\% ($\mathrm{F}_\mathrm{class}=94\%$).
-Importantly, even without any reconstruction, VarSI directly measures the modulus squared of a Short Time Fourier Transform (STFT) of the pulse \textendash{} a time-frequency distribution commonly employed in signal processing and yielding a plethora of information itself e.g. on the amount of chirp in the investigated pulse.
+Employing a state-of-the-art reconstruction algorithm we retrieved a complex electric field for a series of test pulses at $\SI{800}{\nano\meter}$ with bandwidths ranging from $\SI{48}{\giga\hertz}$ to $\SI{96}{\giga\hertz}$ and non-Gaussian spectral profiles, achieving high reconstruction fidelity $\mathrm{F}_\mathrm{sp}$ = 97\% ($\mathrm{F}_\mathrm{class}=94\%$). \MJ{To calculate errors of reconstruction we repeated the algorithm many times with random starting points.
+For each spectral point, a histogram of reconstructions gives the mean and a standard deviation – the error bar.} Importantly, even without any reconstruction, VarSI directly measures the modulus squared of a Short Time Fourier Transform (STFT) of the pulse \textendash{} a time-frequency distribution commonly employed in signal processing and yielding a plethora of information itself e.g. on the amount of chirp in the investigated pulse.
 Our method is also applicable to pulses with partial spectral coherence.
 Notably, VarSI can be extended to a phase-sensitive implementation allowing direct measurement of a complex STFT (containing complete information on the pulse electric field) by incorporating a phase-tracking pilot-wave into the interferometer.
 Finally, the method described in this paper can also be applied for performing the spectral tomography of a single photon using another fully characterized one \cite{fabre_spectral_2022}.
+With the rapid development of quantum optical technologies and the growing interest in the spectral-temporal domain, a precise and versatile characterization of ultrafast, spectrally-broadband pulses at the single-photon level remains a timely topic.
+VarSI constitutes a novel, alternative solution to this standing problem, which fully utilizes recent technological developments in electro-optic modulation and circumvents the inaccessibility of single-photon-level spectrally-resolved detection for selected wavelengths.
+We also believe it goes significantly beyond the most recent state-of-the-art demonstration \cite{golestani2022electrooptic}, as the measurement of both time and frequency shifts (as opposed to only frequency shifts) \MJdwa{contains information about both amplitude and phase and allows reconstruction with only some ambiguities.} Furthermore, the method provides an experimental outlook into fundamentally important time-frequency phase-space of ultrafast pulses.
+Finally, with numerous prominent extensions, such as an on-chip integration or a phase-sensitive variant, we envisage prominent applications and a vast horizon of further research, especially in the context of temporal modes \cite{PhysRevX.5.041017} and super-resolution in time and frequency \cite{Mazelanik2022,PhysRevLett.121.090501}.